prateektr1/InterviewNotes/Java_Notes.md

 An Alone Try Statement will throw compilation error in Java, try either must have catch block or finally block

+Try must be immediately followed by a catch block or finally block in between we cant write any statement

 =====================================================================================================================